MicrocontrollersDev/Mixins/docs/welcome/overview.md

 This is a cheatsheet-like guide to help explain the basics of using mixins for Minecraft modding.
 This guide will go over all of the different injections, the basics of using them, when to use them, and provide examples to make it as clear as possible as to how they operate.

 This guide will **not** teach you the basics of bytecode or what is actually happening on the bytecode level.
 It is a broad overview to get you started writing mixins.
-You should figure this out on your own as you go.
+If you want to learn more about that, you should read the official [Sponge Mixin Wiki](https://github.com/spongepowered/mixin/wiki).

 For someone completely new to Mixins, this guide may appear out of order or all over the place.
 I have tried to make this guide have explanations by example, rather than a giant javadoc to read.
 You may need to swap between certain pages to understand how something works.
-For example, the page for [Shifting](https://mixins.microcontrollers.dev/general/shift) uses [Injects](https://mixins.microcontrollers.dev/default/inject), but if reading in order, you won't know what an Inject is until later.
+For example, the page for [`Shift`ing](https://mixins.microcontrollers.dev/general/shift) uses [`Inject`s](https://mixins.microcontrollers.dev/default/inject), but if reading in order, you won't know what an Inject is until later.
 If a word is not immediately clear, try to see if another page exists detailing it

 Lastly, this guide is meant to be a general guide targeted towards new users or those who just need a refresher.
 There are a lot of cool and wacky things you can do with Mixins, weird injections, weird usecases, but those may not be covered (feel free to open and issue & PR if you feel inclined to write anything, however).